 See the following links for more information regarding deep learning tools in ArcGIS:

-Saranya M is an Assistant Manager on the Presales – Data Science team and have been with Esri since 2019.
-She is focused on helping users better understand GeoAI in ArcGIS.
+I am an Assistant Manager on the Presales team focused on helping users better understand GeoAI in ArcGIS.